bernhardAxonIvy/doc/source/designer-guide/ivyscript/reference.rst

    class and use it's static API.

-   Please note that it is necessary that the Java code which makes use of the ivy context variable must run within an Ivy request.
+   Please note that it is necessary that the Java code which makes use of the Ivy context variable must run within an Ivy request.
 Otherwise context information will not be available, most likely resulting in an ``EnvironmentNotAvailableException``.